kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 It can be a blurry line for beginners, so here are my recommendations for how to set those lines.

 - Use HSX for **basic HTML**, even if it requires a couple of lines of JavaScript.
 I would for example write a basic hamburger menu in HSX/HTML.
 - Use HSX for **forms**.
 Forms are pretty much always a bigger pain written in app code.
-If you have been living in the Single Page App world for a while, you will realize forms written in normal HTML is not that bad.
+If you have been living in the Single Page App world for a while, you will realize forms written in normal HTML are not that bad.
 IHP gives you a convenient way of writing forms with server-side validation.
 - Use Elm for the **advanced UI stuff** requiring heavy use of DOM manipulation.
 Elm shines in writing user interfaces with high complexity.
 If the lines of JavaScript are getting too many, turn to Elm!
 - Do you want the content to have **SSR** for search engine optimization?
 Use HSX.